If your child’s lunch bag is dirty or smelly, here’s how to clean insulated lunch bags and lunchboxes and remove odour.

 It’s best practice for the kids to unpack their school bag as soon as they get home from school.
-However there can be times that this doesn’t happen, it’s left overnight, over the weekend, or worst yet till the last day of school holidays (eew).
+However there can be times that this doesn’t happen.
+Sometimes it’s left overnight, over the weekend, or worse yet, till the last day of school holidays (eew).

 Tip: Remind the kids to put their rubbish and scraps into the rubbish bin as soon as they’ve eaten it, to help reduce the dirt, stick or smell forming.